Tiffany Sutton Captures ‘Black Body Radiation’ in Her Long Exposure Photographs [Interview]

 Photographer Tiffany Sutton began snapping photos of family and friends after being gifted a Kodak camera one Christmas in her early teens.
 Primarily self-taught, Tiffany now works exclusively with Black women to reconnect with herself and explore social issues that directly impact Black lives.
 In her Black Body Radiation series, Tiffany photographs Black women in mundane, intimate settings, creating a narrative that’s largely ignored by mainstream media.

-Though their surroundings are mundane, the women in Sutton’s photographs are anything but.
+Though their surroundings are mundane, the women in Tiffany’s photographs are anything but.
 The artist uses a special photographic technique that lets her capture several exposures on one negative, which gives her subjects an airy, barely-there appearance.
 The radiating, transparent body parts are a product of arrested motion, but they also serve to cloud a uniform perspective.
-“The barely-there bodies in domestic spaces, and seeing multiple facial and body expressions of the sitter, emphasizes the complexity of each woman,” writes Sutton in her artist statement.
+“The barely-there bodies in domestic spaces, and seeing multiple facial and body expressions of the sitter, emphasizes the complexity of each woman,” Tiffany writes in her artist statement.

 In Today’s Q+Art Interview…